-A rule of thumb says that a good blend should contain a harmony between all three tastes - of course depending on what kind of schnapps you want to make.
+A rule of thumb says that a good blend should contain a harmony between all three tastes - of course depending on what kind of schnapps or liqueur you want to make.

 So, it's a good idea to have both sweet, sour and bitter infusions at hand when you create your own blends.

 In some cases you can substitute the bitter for the sour, and vice versa.
 Just remember to be careful with the sour aspect.
 Together with high alcohol content it can give a burning taste in your mouth.